salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 The heterogeneity models inform protein copy numbers for the snapshot models.
 The PDB structure of the complex informs the structure of the individual proteins.
 The time-dependent ET data informs the size and shape of the assembling complex.
 Physical theories inform connectivity and excluded volume.

-# Snapshot modeling step 2: representation, scoring, and search process {#snapshots2}
+# Snapshot modeling step 2: representation, scoring function, and search process {#snapshots2}

 Next, we represent, score and search for snapshot models.
 To do so, navigate to the `Snapshots/Snapshots_Modeling/` folder.
 Here, you will find two python scripts.
 The first, `static_snapshot.py`, uses IMP to represent, score, and search for models of a single static snapshot.
 The second, `start_sim.py`, automates the creation of a snapshot model for each heterogeneity model.